Psykotikism/Mutant_Tanks/INFORMATION.md

 			// Base health given to all Mutant Tanks.
 			// Note: Tank's health limit on any difficulty is 1,000,000.
 			// Note: Disable this setting if it conflicts with other plugins.
-			// Note: Depending on the setting for "Multiply Health", the Mutant Tank's health will be multiplied based on player count.
+			// Note: Depending on the value of the "Multiply Health" setting, the Mutant Tank's health will be multiplied based on player count.
 			// Note: This setting overrides the same setting under the "Plugin Settings/Health" section.
 			// Note: This setting can be overridden for specific players.
 			// --